coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

-**Necklace of Strangulation:** A *necklace of strangulation* appears to be a rare and wondrous piece of valuable jewelry and, short of the use of something as powerful as a *miracle* or a *wish*, can only be identified as a cursed item when placed around a character's neck.
+**Necklace of Strangulation:** A *necklace of strangulation* appears to be a rare and wondrous piece of valuable jewelry and, short of the use of something as powerful as a *miracle* or a *wish*, can only be identified as a cursed item when placed around a character’s neck.
 The necklace immediately constricts, dealing 6 points of damage per round.
-It cannot be removed by any means short of a *limited wish, wish,* or *miracle* and remains clasped around the victim's throat even after his death.
+It cannot be removed by any means short of a *limited wish, wish,* or *miracle* and remains clasped around the victim’s throat even after his death.
 Only when he has decayed to a dry skeleton (after approximately one month) does the necklace loosen, ready for another victim.